 Mod: My understanding is kind of similar to the understanding of mediaTek.
 In SDM/SFN scheme, the precoding matrix is applied on each panel separately according to the existing UL precoding specification.

-Proposal 1.2: Down-select one from the following Alts:

-Alt1: Adopt the above TP for TS 38.211 proposed by ZTE

-Alt2: Make a conclusion that it is common understanding that in rel-18 SDM/SFN PUSCH, the UE individually operates the UL precoding specified in Section 6.3.1.5 of TS38.211 for the layers corresponding to each SRS resource set, when two SRIs/TPMIs are indicated.
+Updated Proposal Conclusion 1.2: For single-DCI based SDM/SFN CB PUSCH, precoder indicated by the first TPMI and the precoder indicated by the second TPMI are mapped to different PUSCH antenna ports